 What is WordPress?

 WordPress is an open source content management system (CMS) that is free to use and modify.
-That means any developer can create plugins to add functionality or modify how a WordPress website will work.
+That means any developer can create plugins to add functionality or modify how a website will work.

-Ultimately, WordPress allows people to share their content online without having to type out HTML code to adjust design and formatting.
+Ultimately, it allows people to share their content online without having to type out HTML code to adjust design and formatting.
 The flexible platform is stable, easy-to-use, and built on by hundreds of public plugins.

 A brief history of WordPress